PaddlePaddle/PaddleSpeech/README.md

     python tools/tune.py --use_gpu False
     ```

-After tuning, we can reset $\alpha$ and $\beta$ in the inference and evaluation modules to see if they really help improve the ASR performance.
+After tuning, you can reset $\alpha$ and $\beta$ in the inference and evaluation modules to see if they really help improve the ASR performance.

 ```bash
 python tune.py --help